Disclaimer:I do not own Dragon Age Origins / Awakenings / DA2 or any of its characters.

 Alistair glanced at Loghain struggling with the grief and anger he carried.
 Grace had held him as he had wept over the death of his brother and the betrayal of his childhood mentor.
 In time he knew the pain would lessen; his anger would dim, but for now it was raw and Loghain in their group prodded at the wound ceaselessly.
 He kissed his daughter, handing her to Merrin and rose to his feet.

-Loghain was startled by Alistair's approach and both men eyed each other uncertainly.
+Loghain was startled by Alistair's approach and both men eyed each other with apprehension.
 "She's beautiful."
 Loghain said at last.
-Alistair nodded, his mouth too dry to offer comment.
+Alistair nodded his mouth too dry to offer comment.
 He scuffed his boots against the soil.
 "I had no idea you and Anora were...involved."

 Alistair glared at Loghain, hatred darkening his eyes.
 "We were not involved."
 He ground out.

 "The child was not immaculately conceived."
 Loghain persisted.

 "No." Alistair slowly unclenched his fists, forcing himself to look at Loghain.
 "Your daughter was a scheming bitch, seems she took after you."

 "Do not speak of her that way!"
 Loghain roared, leaping to his feet.